The book is now out of print. But you can enjoy a digital version here.

 Now here you have it, a suspension by the wrists and ankles that is sure to be painful and apt to freak out your average sub.

 Teppo-zuri – 鉄砲吊り

 Teppo is Japanese for firearm.
-The arms in this suspension form a pattern similar to a person carrying a rifle on his back.
+The arms in this suspension form a pattern similar to a person with a rifle slung over their back.